zkcpku/make-effective-data-visualization/README.md

 ### Initial Design

 Since the large number of heroes in Dota2, I choose the bubble chart to visualize the performance of all the heroes in a single international tournament.
-Also with the hope that the movement of the bubble can show the evolving of Dota2 tournament games.
+As a variation of a scatter plot, not only can the bubble chart visualize each hero's performance values through the xy location, but it can also give intuition of other information to readers through the size and pattern of the bubble.
+Also with the hope that the movement of the bubble can show the variation of heroes with the evolving of Dota2 tournament games.

 Visual encodings: